fmalina/revisions-blocl/terms.md

 Advertising authority
 ---------------------
-If we have been made aware you don’t have the authority to advertise your room or property we reserve the right to turn off your advert.
+If we have been made aware you don't have the authority to advertise your room or property we reserve the right to turn off your advert.

 General